ProgrammerAL/ProgrammerAlSite/README.md

-# ProgrammerAl Person Website
+# ProgrammerAl Personal Website

-The purpose of this repo is to hold the code for my personal website.
+The purpose of this repo is to hold the code for my personal website, along with any content like blog posts.